How to Use Social Media in the Hospitality Industry the Right Way

 There are many challenges in hospitality marketing.
 In the era of rapid tech advances and ever-so-demanding travelers, it’s even more difficult to know how to use social media in the best way.
 Here are six tips on how to use social media in an effective way.

 There are many challenges in hospitality marketing.
-In the era of rapid tech advances and ever-so-demanding travelers, it’s even more difficult to know how to use social media in the best way.
+In the era of rapid tech advances and ever-demanding travelers, it’s even more difficult to know how to use social media effectively.

-However, there are some social media strategies that can maximize customer outreach for your hotel or restaurant.
+However, some social media strategies can maximize customer outreach for your hotel or restaurant.

-For example, launching a profile on Facebook, Twitter, or Pinterest is free, and has the potential of reaching millions of prospects… emphasis on potential – but it’s how you use it that matters.
+For example, launching a Facebook, Twitter, or Pinterest profile is free.
+It has the potential of reaching millions of prospects… emphasis on potential – but how you use it matters.

-Here are six tips on how to use social media in an effective way.
+Here are six tips on how to use social media effectively.

 Create Visual portfolios on Instagram and Pinterest

-When creating your portfolio on Instagram, think in terms of a style that will set you apart.
+When creating your portfolio on Instagram, think about a style that will set you apart.
 Choose photos that will effectively show the basic details of what you offer.
 The quality of the images you present to audiences is crucial, but feel free to add amusing captions or brief but intriguing stories as well, as these are what engage people to interact with you.

-Pinterest is ideal for sharing more details on what takes place at your business, such as delectable chef creations and smiling, attentive staff.
+Pinterest is ideal for sharing more details about what happens at your business, such as delectable chef creations and smiling, attentive staff.
 One example of a brand doing it right is Four Seasons Hotels and Resorts.
-Their Pinterest presence is not meant to generate quick sales, but define who they are as a brand in a way that inspires viewers.
+Their Pinterest presence is not meant to generate quick sales but to define who they are as a brand in a way that inspires viewers.

 Photo Credit: Four Seasons Hotels and Resorts Pinterest profile